Lazerbeak12345/bad-mitten-browser/README.md

 This is still very much at the design phase.

-Right now there's a bunch of files for parsing html5, but according to the docs on the library `html`, an html4 parsing library, the library `html-parsing` might be the best possible option.

 ### Style Guide

 I come from the world of JavaScript and other C-based languages.
 Thus, I have